 The good news is that those lower-resolution assets don’t show up in the game’s many cutscenes.
 There’s a lot more detail in cutscenes, so unless you stop and really look for problems, you probably won’t notice them.

 The biggest issue with Final Fantasy VII Remake on Steam Deck is the resolution.
 You might be surprised to find out that it’s not too low — it’s actually too high.
-While 720p is the minimum resolution you can set, for some reason, Square Enix allows you to set the resolution far above 4K on the Steam Deck.
+While 720p is the minimum resolution you can set, for some reason, Square Enix allows you to set the resolution far above

 You have AMD’s FidelityFX Super Resolution (FSR) built into the Steam Deck, so enabling it with a lower resolution like 540p would massively help smooth out the frame rate.
 It’s fairly consistent, but the game still dropped into the 40-fps range with big slam attacks from Scorpion Sentinel and when transitioning into combat.